AndersKaloer/Ring-Buffer/README.md

 An example is given in [examples/simple.c](examples/simple.c).

-The size of the provided memory buffer must be a power-of-two.
+The size of the memory buffer must be a power-of-two.

 A new ring buffer is created using the ` ring_buffer_init(&ring_buffer, buf_arr, sizeof(buf_arr))` function:
 ```c